Q. Describe the most common types of jobs you do for your clients.

 Q. Why does your work stand out from others who do what you do?

-A. We go beyond basic engraving services, and actually spend time with our clients to help develop marketable ideas.
+A. We go beyond basic engraving and embroidery services, and actually spend time with our clients to help develop marketable ideas.
 We take great pride in providing the best services we can.
+Also, our network partners allow us to offer a diverse range of options regarding quality promotional products and customized apparel at affordable prices!

 Q. What do you like most about your job?